NesSan974/Mini-Multiplayer-Server---C-Raylib/move_player/README.md

 * Linux
 * MacOS

-# Naming projects
-Do not name your game project 'raylib', it will conflict with the raylib library.

 # VSCode Users (all platforms)
 *Note* You must have a compiler toolchain installed in addition to vscode.